annadeg/jwst-msafit/README.md

-A forward modelling and fitting tool for NIRSpec MOS data.
+msafit provides a forward modelling and fitting tool for NIRSpec MOS data.
 With msafit you can:

-* Estimate the slit losses and line spread function for an arbitrary morphology in an arbitrary slit, for any wavelength and filter/disperser combination.
+* Estimate the slit losses and line spread function for a user-specified morphology in any slit, for any wavelength and filter/disperser combination.

 * Fit the spatial extent of one or more emission lines.

 * Fit the 2D velocity field of one or more emission lines.

 Documentation in progress...
-More examples will be uploaded in the next days/weeks.
+Some example scripts are available, with more examples to be uploaded in the next days/weeks - stay tuned!

 Installation
 ------------